raczben/fliplot/js/core/README.md

 There are 2 databases: `SimDB` and `WaveformDB`.
 These databases are static (only one instance exists)

- - SimDB is the simulation database.
-This contains all simulation objects (modules, registers) with their hierarchical position.
+ - SimDB is the simulation database. simDB is mainly the parsed VCD file.
+This contains all data from the simulation or from the VCD file.
+First of all it stores all signals with its values, the *now* pointer, the VCD file name, etc...

  - WaveformDB contains all object which is wisible on the waveform.
-(It may contains the same object multiple times.)
+(It may contains the same object multiple times.) waveformDB is mainly the wave.do file.
+This stores the drawing config.
+It stores entries for each visualized signals (a reference to the simDB) stores the radix, signal type, and other plotting related information.

+(Note, that if the same signal will be added twice to the wave-view, the simDB will be untouched.
+Only a new waveformDB-entry will be created with a reference to that signals simDB's entry.)

 The `SimDB` contains references to (multiple) `SimObject`-s, which represents one particular simulation object (a module or a register).
 The most general `SimObject` is a signalObject, which